 - SOCI 103 Canadian Society

-- We will not accept Canadian literature or art history courses.
+- We will not accept Canadian literature, art history courses or CS 101.

-- We will not accept courses that study one region or province of Canada.
+- We normally will not accept courses that study one region or province of Canada.
 Consult a teacher education adviser.

 Choose two from: